lmagyar/prim-sync/README.md

 options:
+  -h, --help                         show this help message and exit -a host port, --address host port  if zeroconf is not used, then the address of the server (the host name is without '@' and ':')
+  -d, --dry                          no files changed in the synchronized folder(s), only internal state gets updated and temporary files get cleaned up
+  -D, --dry-on-conflict              in case of unresolved conflict(s), run dry -v [CHARS], --valid-chars [CHARS]  replace invalid [] chars in SD card filenames with chars from CHARS (1 or 2 chars long, default is '()')
+  --overwrite-destination            don't use temporary files and renaming for failsafe updates - it is faster, but you will definitely shoot yourself in the foot
+  --ignore-locks [MINUTES]           ignore locks left over from previous run, optionally only if they are older than MINUTES minutes

+logging:
-  -h, --help                         show this help message and exit -s, --silent                       only errors printed -t, --timestamp                    prefix each message with an UTC timestamp -ss, --silent-scanning             don't print scanned remote folders as progress indicator -sh, --silent-headers              don't print headers -M, --dont-use-mtime-for-comparison
+  -t, --timestamp                    prefix each message with a timestamp -s, --silent                       only errors printed -ss, --silent-scanning             don't print scanned remote folders as progress indicator -sh, --silent-headers              don't print headers --debug                            use debug level logging and add stack trace for exceptions, overrides the --silent option

+comparison:
+  -M, --dont-use-mtime-for-comparison
-                                     beyond size, modification time or content must be equal, if both is disabled, only size is compared
+                                     beyond size, modification time or content must be equal, if both are disabled, only size is compared
   -C, --dont-use-content-for-comparison
-                                     beyond size, modification time or content must be equal, if both is disabled, only size is compared
+                                     beyond size, modification time or content must be equal, if both are disabled, only size is compared
   -H, --dont-use-hash-for-content-comparison
-                                     not all sftp servers support hashing, but downloading content is mush slower than hashing
+                                     not all sftp servers support hashing, but downloading content for comparison is mush slower than hashing

+conflict resolution:
   -n, --newer-wins                   in case of conflict, newer file wins -o, --older-wins                   in case of conflict, older file wins -cod, --change-wins-over-deletion  in case of conflict, changed/new file wins over deleted file -doc, --deletion-wins-over-change  in case of conflict, deleted file wins over changed/new file -l PATTERN [PATTERN ...], --local-wins-patterns PATTERN [PATTERN ...]
-                                     in case of conflict, local files matching this Unix shell pattern win, multiple values are allowed, separated by space
+                                     in case of conflict, local files matching this Unix shell PATTERN win, multiple values are allowed, separated by space
   -r PATTERN [PATTERN ...], --remote-wins-patterns PATTERN [PATTERN ...]
-                                     in case of conflict, remote files matching this Unix shell pattern win, multiple values are allowed, separated by space
+                                     in case of conflict, remote files matching this Unix shell PATTERN win, multiple values are allowed, separated by space
-  -v, --valid-chars                  replace invalid [] sftp chars in filenames with () -V PATTERN, --valid-chars-pattern PATTERN
-                                     replace invalid [] sftp chars in filenames with chars from pattern (1 or 2 chars long) -d, --dry                          no files changed in the synchronized folder(s), only internal state gets updated and temporary files gets cleaned up
-  -D, --dry-on-conflict              in case of unresolved conflict(s), run dry --overwrite-destination            don't use temporary files and renaming for failsafe updates - it is faster, but you will definitely shoot yourself in the foot
-  --ignore-locks                     ignore locks left over from previous run
 ```

 Some example: